initc3/SecretNetwork-Sandbox/hacking/README.md

 1) Start a validator node (node-1) and a non-validator node (node-2)

-2) Store and instantiate Toy uniswap demo contracts and set up the initial states for MEV sandwhich attack.
+2) Store and instantiate Toy uniswap demo contracts and set up the initial states for MEV sandwich attack.
 The pool sizes are 1000 for `token_a` and 2000 for `token_b`.
 The victim and adversary account in the toy-swap contract each have a balance of 100 `token_a` and `token_b`.